Why You Have Knee Pain Driving

 Good Back Support

-If possible, adjust the seat back so that your full-back is supported.
-As a result, your neck is sore because you have to bend forward at an angle to see the road when the seat is too far reclined.
-As you sit in a car, lumbar support makes it easier to keep the spine in a natural curve.
-Be sure your lumbar area is supported.
-The same position can be attained by placing a small pillow or roll behind your lower back.
+When driving, try to adjust the seat so that your full back is supported.
+This can help prevent discomfort in your neck caused by having to bend forward at an angle to see the road.
+Additionally, lumbar support can make it easier to maintain a natural curve in your spine while sitting in a car.
+To achieve this, make sure your lumbar area is well supported, which can be done by using a small pillow or a rolled-up towel behind your lower back.

 Steering Wheel Position